YosefLab/BedOverlapsDB/README.md

  --additional_text test_sample --out_overlaps my_test_overlap_matrix.tab --out_summary my_test_stat_summary.tab
 ```

-That will run the example_peaks.bed against a set of small sample annotations included with the package, and carry out the three basic operations performed by the package (measure overlap, find nearest feature, calculate a stat based on a summary score).
+That will check the example_peaks.bed against a set of small sample annotations included with the package, and carry out the three basic operations performed by the package (measure overlap, find nearest feature, calculate a stat based on a numeric value in an annotation).
 It's a good first test to make sure that you have access to all the packages and programs you need to run BedOverlapsDB.

 <a name="intro"></a>

 ## Introduction

-Many of us work with data from ATAC-Seq, DNase-Seq and other experimental techniques that generate reads from particular sections of the genome that we expect to have some functional purpose.
+Many of us work with data from ATAC-Seq, DNase-Seq and other experimental techniques that identify particular regions of the genome that we expect to have some functional purpose.
 ATAC-Seq, for example, generates reads from open chromatin regions, and these regions typically contain things like enhancers.
-Some of the questions you might have a researcher are:
+Some of the questions you might have as a researcher are:

-* Are these regions enriched for widely used lists of regulatory regions, (say ORegAnno)?
+* Are these regions enriched for widely used lists of regulatory regions?
 * Are these regions close to transcription start sites (TSS's)?
 Are they near any genes we're interested in?
 * Do these regions have a high average score for some measure of conservation?

 The BedOverlapsDB is a tool for answering these questions.
-It answers the first questions by measuring enrichment for a set of features.
-It answers the second by returning the closest interval in a set of features.
-It answers the last question by returning a summary statistic on some score.
+It answers the first question by measuring enrichment for a set of features.
+It answers the second by returning closest feature (and distance to it) from a set of features.
+It answers the last question by returning a summary statistic (mean, max, etc.) on some score for annotation regions that overlap.

 It consists of two small scripts that rely on the excellent [bedtools](http://bedtools.readthedocs.io/en/latest/) package to do most of the work.
-I strongly recommend learning how to use bedtools if you are working with ChIP,ATAC,orDNase Seq data.
+I strongly recommend learning how to use bedtools if you are working with ChIP, ATAC, or DNase-Seq data.

 <a name="input_files"></a>